 - Folks who earn more than 400% of the poverty level (for 2021 coverage, that amounts to $51,040 for a single person; if your ACA-specific modified adjusted gross income is slightly above the subsidy-eligible threshold, there are steps you can take to reduce it).

 - People caught in the ACA’s family glitch.

-Regardless of the circumstances, you’ll only be able to be enrolled in a short-term plan for a maximum of three months within any given 12-month period, so short-term plans do not provide an affordable or long-lasting substitute for regular healthcare insurance.
+Regardless of the circumstances, you’ll only be able to be enrolled in a short-term plan for a maximum of three months within any given 12-month period (assuming sales resume in Washington), so short-term plans do not provide an affordable or long-lasting substitute for regular healthcare insurance.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.